DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 In order to create our first CMK, we will use the [AWS CLI](https://aws.amazon.com/cli/) in the instance.
 We will use it, instead of the AWS console, beacuse it will provide you with deeper insights and understanding of the process.
 Once you understand it, creating CMKs from the console will be a breeze.

-to use the AWS CLI you might need to configure your region in AWS CLI first.
-You can do so with command "**aws configure**", leaving all blank except for the default region, choose the code of the region you are working in ([region codes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)).
+To use the AWS CLI you might need to configure your region in AWS CLI first.
+You can do so with command "**aws configure**", leaving all fields blank except for the default region.
+Choose the code of the region you are working in ([region codes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)) and set it as default region in AWS CLI.
 See some example [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration).

-Type the following command to create the key:
+Once AWS CLI is ready, try typing the following command to create the key:

 ```
 $ aws kms create-key